Special offer

 A great job title is one that a jobseeker would search for.
 It should be a straightforward, industry-standard term.

-For example, ‘Customer Service Representative’ is a common job title for someone who answers customer questions.
-While you might be tempted to use a more eye-catching job title like ‘Phone Answering Superstar’, jobseekers just aren’t searching for that term on Indeed.
+For example, ‘customer service representative’ is a common job title for someone who answers customer questions.
+While you might be tempted to use a more eye-catching job title, such as ‘phone answering superstar’, jobseekers just aren’t searching for that term on Indeed.

 Instead, stick to job titles that jobseekers will find.
-When you stick to standard job titles, you’ll be more likely to reach more quality candidates.
+When you use standard job titles, you’ll be more likely to reach more quality candidates.

 Writing a job description